 Also, you can develop tiered assignments with varying levels of complexity.
 Generate QR codes and attach them to each assignment description, allowing students to select the level that challenges them appropriately.
 For example, in a literature class, QR codes could link to different reading materials based on reading levels.

-Create QR code-based scavenger hunts or treasure hunts where students need to scan QR codes to unlock clues, answer questions, or complete tasks related to the lesson.
+Learning methods have changed through the years and students are always looking for creative lessons.
+You can create QR code-based scavenger hunts or treasure hunts where students need to scan QR codes to unlock clues, answer questions, or complete tasks related to the lesson.
 This gamification can make learning more engaging.

 Dynamic QR Codes vs Static QR Codes